Skyscanner/backpack-react-native/lib/bpk-component-chip/README.md

 ## `leadingAccessoryView`

- The leading accessory view allows for icons to be placed in front of the text inside the Chip component.
+Use accessory views to place icons inside the chip.

+**Note:** Dismissible chips do not support trailing accessory views because they already have a close icon in that position.